 Morena 6 support resources

-If you need a help with our product, please send a message to twain@gnome.sk .
+If you need help with our product, please send a message to twain@gnome.sk .

-If you need a help with TWAIN source manager or driver, please use TWAIN mailing list archive .
+If you need help with a TWAIN source manager or driver, please use the TWAIN mailing list archive .

 Frequently asked questions

 I'm trying to deploy an app that uses Morena.
-I can get the app to start, but I am getting the following error when I try to scan: java.security.AccessControlException: access denied
+I can get the app to start, but I get the following error when I try to scan: java.security.AccessControlException: access denied

-The typical reason of this error is, that you forgot to sign your jar files .
+The most common cause of this error report is that you forgot to sign your jar files .

-Is it possible to get images from a remote network device with its IP address?
+Is it possible to get images from a remote network device using its IP address?

 Twain is not designed for network communication.
-To scan images with Twain, you have to have your application + Twain Data Source Manager (DSM) + Twain driver at the client computer.
-It is true for network scanner too.
-In case of network scanner, it's Twain driver located at the client computer is just a "proxy" which receives communication from the DSM and forward it to some network ip address.
-So, if we suppose, that client computer has DSM as well as Twain driver installed, than Morena will work correctly with network scanners.
-In fact, Morena will not know, if the source is connected directly or it is at network.
-We have in the office Lexmark X544 network scanner.
-It has Twain driver and it is connected to the ethernet network, not to the computer's usb.
-It works without problems.
+To scan images with Twain, you have to use your application in conjunction with Twain Data Source Manager (DSM) and a Twain driver on the client computer.
+The same also applies to network scanners.
+When using a network scanner, its Twain driver located on the client computer is just a "proxy" which receives communication from the DSM and forwards it to a network IP address.
+So, assuming that the client computer has DSM as well as a Twain driver installed, Morena will work correctly with network scanners.
+In fact, Morena will not know whether the source is connected directly or it is functioning as part of a network.
+In our office, we have a Lexmark X544 network scanner.
+It has a Twain driver and it is connected to the ethernet network, not to the computer's USB.
+This configuration works well.

-Sane is another world.
+Sane, on the other hand, is completely different.
 It is designed from the beginning as a network API.
-You can acquire images from the scanner connected to the computer at network.
+You can acquire images from the scanner connected to the computer through the network.
 The only requirements are that the computer where the scanner is connected supports Sane and Sane's network daemon.
 Again, you can test it with our online MorenaStudio applet.

-When I use the Morena´s library happen this error: java.lang.NoClassDefFoundError: Could not initialize class.
+When I use the Morena library, I get this error report: java.lang.NoClassDefFoundError: Could not initialize class.

-The reason of this error is often in the license.
-E.g. expired trial license.
+The cause of this error is often in the license.
+Your trial license may have expired, for example.

-Typically there is some version mishmash.
+Typically there is a version mismatch somewhere.
 Cleaning is a good first step to solve this problem.

 I am trying to figure out how to scan using a duplex scanner.
 Does Morena support this?

-To find out if duplex scanning is supported by the Twain driver, call twainSource.getDuplex() method.
-If duplex scanning is supported, to find out if duplex scanning is enabled, call twainSource.getDuplexEnabled() method.
-To turn a duplex scanning on, call twainSource.setDuplexEnabled(true);
+To find out if duplex scanning is supported by the Twain driver, call the twainSource.getDuplex() method.
+If duplex scanning is supported, call the twainSource.getDuplexEnabled() method to find out if duplex scanning is enabled.
+To turn duplex scanning on, call twainSource.setDuplexEnabled(true);

 do